DravenusRex/stalker-gamma-linux-guide/README.md

 &nbsp;- d3d11_43
 &nbsp;- d3dx9
 &nbsp;- dx8vb
-&nbsp;- dxvk **(Only if you have a DXVK-compatible graphics card driver installed.
+&nbsp;- dxvk **(Only if you have a DXVK-marked graphics card driver installed (Tested on Nvidia proprietary, might be the same for AMD?).
 Otherwise this will not install and fail the other DLL installs too.)**<br>
 &nbsp;- quartz
 &nbsp;- vcrun2019
 4. Make sure DXVK and VKD3D are enabled, Esync *may* cause issues, disable it if unsure.